mpjovanovich/course-notes/content/SDEV120/index.md

 ## Announcements

-- Check if you've missed quizzes
+- Review: How to simplify majority of three logic gate
-- TODO Next week: how to simplify majority of three logic gate
+- Wednesday does have class.
+Thursday does not.

 ## Schedule